PREPARATION IS KEY TO PREVENTING YOUR HOME FROM GOING UP IN SMOKE

 - Plan your home to be fire-resistant from the ground up

 Designing a new abode provides the perfect opportunity to incorporate fire-ready measures to protect your home from wildfires.
 Providing good access to the property for emergency vehicles is a must.
 Avoid leaving places for embers to lodge and cause a hotspot.
-Sprinklers help but, alas, someone needs be there to turn them on – so having a standing water source for firefighters can be just as effective.
+Sprinklers help but, alas, someone needs to be there to turn them on – so having a standing water source for firefighters can be just as effective.

 - Select a fire-resistant site